Understand the Consultation Terms

 Stay away from trends

-Don’t ask a tattoo artist to copy a custom design
+Don’t ask an Artist to copy a custom design

 Want to know the quickest way to get declined for a tattoo?
 Insist on the same design you found on Pinterest.
 There’s nothing more unethical in this industry than asking your tattooist to copy another artist.